Okrąglica railway station

 Okrąglica is a railway station on the Miłkowice–Jasień railway in the village of Okrąglica, Zgorzelec County, within the Lower Silesian Voivodeship in south-western Poland.

 History

-The station opened in 1954 as Rychlinek, which was later renamed to its modern name, Okrąglica in 1955.
+The station opened in 1954 as Rychlinek.
+It was built on the site of the former second track of the line, which was dismantled in 1945.
+Rychlinek was later renamed to its modern name, Okrąglica, in 1955.
+It was built to serve the workers in the nearby Rychlinek brickyard.